 This herby barley couscous with chipotle halloumi and grilled apricots it’s just a dream dish, it’s an absolute beauty and the exact type of food that I would eat again and again.
-Breakfast, lunch or dinner, any day, any season.
-Peaches and apricots are one of my top favourite fruits to throw on a grill as an addition in almost any savoury salad.
-I do like strawberries, mango or pineapple too.
+Breakfast, lunch, or dinner, any day, any season.
+Peaches and apricots are one of my top favorite fruits to throw on a grill as an addition to almost any savory salad.
+I do like strawberries, mango, or pineapple too.

-All that flavours and aromas they bring to any dish is exceptionally good.
+All the flavors and aromas they bring to any dish are exceptionally good.
 Despite these stone fruits no longer being in season apricots are still easy to find, at least for a while.
-I have replaced them many times in the past, especially around Christmas time with grilled oranges, grapefruit or even pineapple.
+I have replaced them many times, especially around Christmas time with grilled oranges, grapefruit, or even pineapple.

-And, if you like halloumi cheese and would like more recipes with this magnificent cheese, here are some other recipes that may be of interest to you, like this beautiful orzo and halloumi cheese, or this tantalising and very exotic salad that’s sweet and savoury or something that is more unusual like these halloumi burgers .
+And, if you like halloumi cheese and would like more recipes with this magnificent cheese, here are some other recipes that may be of interest to you, like this beautiful orzo and halloumi cheese salad, or this tantalizing and very exotic salad that’s sweet and savory or something that is more unusual like these halloumi burgers.
 How do those sound to you?
-I do hope you will enjoy, here were just three examples but do tap in the search bar halloumi and you will find quite a few other options there, I did not realise what a halloumi cheese lover I am.
+I do hope you will enjoy it, there are just three examples but do tap in the search bar halloumi and you will find quite a few other options there, I did not realize what a halloumi cheese lover I am.

 Herby barley couscous with chipotle halloumi and grilled apricots

 - 190 g barley couscous